Skip to content

 CVSS 7.8

-Discovered by MSTIC and MSRC as a zero-day.
-Likely chained with an RCE for ransomware delivery in the campaigns where it was observed.
+Discovered by MSTIC and MSRC as a zero-day, CVE-2023-23376 was likely chained with an RCE for ransomware delivery in the campaigns where it was observed.
+It represents another variation on the CLFS exploitation theme, but with a twist: this time the target is the CLFS_CONTROL_RECORD rather than the CLFS_BASE_RECORD_HEADER used in CVE-2022-37969 and CVE-2022-35803.

 Patch Analysis

 The fix adds bounds validation on offset fields within CLFS_CONTROL_RECORD processing, checking that derived write targets fall within the allocated metadata buffer.
+This is the same class of fix applied to previous CLFS CVEs, extended to cover the control record structure.

 References